pratikjadhav2726/LinkedInEasyApplyBot/README.md

-# 🧠 LinkedIn Easy Apply Bot with Offline AI Integration (Ollama)
+# 🧠 LinkedIn Apply Bot with Offline AI Integration (Ollama)

 This project automates the LinkedIn Easy Apply job application process, enhanced with **AI-powered resume tailoring** and **application question answering** using **offline LLMs via Ollama**.
 With an option to use any LLM's from any providers **using LiteLLM**.